betalantz/intro_instances_properties/script.md

 end

 foo = Dog.new
-# How do I give do "x" a name?
+# How do I give dog "x" a name?

 # Methods = Behaviors
 # Variables = Data